mnzlmstr/N64toiQue/README.md

 The current code is working as intended and I played through the first Dungeons of Legen of Zelda - Ocarina of Time without any problems.
 However the Project is still a mess of wires, and not all Buttons have been hooked up yet.
 I intend to create a PCB to mount everything back into the origin casing and upload the Eagle Files to this repository, as well as to create assembly instructions and maybe also upload precompiled binaries.

+While the first PRB Revision appears to be working tight now i will look into improving the PCB to allow <br/>
+the User to see if everything is in owrking Order by incorporating LEDs in the PCB as well as a header for Programming, which as of right now has to be done beforehand.

 ### What Hardware is needed for the Project ?

 The code is designed to be run on a ESP32 Microprocessor from Espressif running @ 240Mhz.